|

 HERE COMES THE SUN

-increase in global earthquakes (eg Bam Iran) and the constant seismic activity in the Wyoming (Yellowstone) area, it is vital
+the increase in global earthquakes (eg Bam Iran) and the constant seismic activity in the Wyoming (Yellowstone) area, it is

 http://www.earthmountainview.com/yellowstone/yellowstone.htm#LATEST